동굴 탈출자 The Cave Escaper, 1분 38초

 Led by Prof. Jefferson Pinder, I finally found a way to mitigate this conflict by means of ritual as object making.
 Inspired by Plato's Allegory of Cave, I organized a theatrical plot of escaping my psychological cave that had captivated me with the dilemma: I designed the cave in the form of camera obscura which produced an illusionary phenomenon visualizing the conflict between Christians and scientists.
 When the cave was built, I immediately came to realize that the genuine ritual had already happened in the process of objectifying the cave which had physically separated myself from it.

-This experience transformed my intense psychological conflict into a sublime harmony that deeply converted my perception in time and led to the Pendulum Project in the following
+This experience transformed my intense psychological conflict into a sublime harmony that deeply converted my perception in time and led to the Pendulum Project in the following semester.

 convex lens, found objects, recycle materials, oil paper, iPad and Macbook

 The Cave is the original form of The Synthesis where the ritual transformation took place.
 Using found objects and recycled material, I made a theatrical set to liberate myself from the dilemma between science and Christianity by means of ritual.

 I was intrigued by the mechanism of Camera Obscura as a reflection of the Plato's the Allegory of the Cave.
 Using convex lens and electronic devices, I created an illusion-like moving images inside the dark cave.
 There are two illusions merged together on the screen inside the cave, reflecting my psychological tension between rationalism and dogmatism: a video of Christian worship (bottom, flipped) and a documentary of evolution (on the top, upright).